These are short definitions for terms used across gout.care.

 Tophi

-Lumps or deposits of urate crystal material that can form in tissue after long-standing crystal burden.
+Visible or feelable lumps of urate crystal material that can form after long-standing crystal burden.

 Why it matters: tophi can change the target, imaging questions, and urgency of long-term urate control.